Villanova has three of the top four finishers to earn sixth consecutive NCAA bid

 Following the end of her Villanova career, Procaccio continued to enjoy success as a runner in national and international competition.
 She participated in three World Championships meets and qualified for the finals of the 5000 meters at the 1995 World Championships, the same year she was the U.S. champion in the event.

 Procaccio also qualified for four U.S. Olympic Trials and finished as high as third in the U.S. National Cross Country Championships.
 During her racing career, she won six individual Penn Relays watches to go with the distance medley relay crown she won while at Villanova.
 Procaccio had her most successful season in 1995, in which she won her first national title and finished the year ranked first in the nation in the 3000 meters, second in the 5000 meters and fifth in the 1500 meters.

 It was then that Procaccio's career was cut short by injury, however, the year before the 1996 Olympics, when she would have had her best chance at becoming an Olympian following a fifth-place finish in the 1500 meters at the 1992 Olympic Trials.
 Procaccio views the lessons learned from her trials and tribulations of dealing with her setback as powerful coaching tools when it comes to helping her student-athletes achieve their ultimate success.

-Prior to being an assistant coach at Villanova from 1994-97 and from 1998-00, Procaccio spent one year as a graduate assistant at Tennessee in 1987-88 and one year as an assistant coach at Georgetown in 1990-91.
+Prior to joining the Wildcats coaching staff, Procaccio spent one year as a graduate assistant at Tennessee in 1987-88 and one year as an assistant coach at Georgetown in 1990-91.